The Real Deal (magazine): Events, publications and awards

 The Real Deal has hosted annual real estate forums in New York for more than a decade, with some events drawing more than 4,000 people.
 For several years, the event was held at Lincoln Center.
-The events typically feature panels of industry experts and leaders who explore current trends and critical issues facing the real estate industry; in 2011, the event was instead structured as a series of debates featuring an array of real estate professionals from around New York City including Stewart Saft, Harry B. Macklowe, Adam Leitman Bailey, John Catsimatidis, Frederick Peters, Lockhart Steele, Nancy Ruddy, John Centra, Andew Barrocas, and Faith Hope Consolo.
+The events typically feature panels of industry experts and leaders who explore current trends and critical issues facing the real estate industry; in 2011, the event was instead structured as a series of debates featuring an array of real estate professionals from around New York City including Stewart Saft, Harry B. Macklowe, Adam Leitman Bailey, John Catsimatidis, Frederick Peters, Lockhart Steele, Nancy Ruddy, John Centra, Andrew Barrocas, and Faith Hope Consolo.
 As of 2017, The Real Deal holds regular events in New York, Miami, Los Angeles and Shanghai in China.
 The publication held its first ever comedy roast in February 2018.

 In addition to the monthly New York magazine, The Real Deal now publishes quarterly publications in Los Angeles and Miami.
 It also publishes special issues once a year for the Hamptons, Long Island, New Jersey, Westchester and Fairfield counties, as well as an annual retail issue distributed each May at ICSC's Recon, the largest global event for retail real estate.

 The company also publishes an annual Data Book reference guide for real estate professionals, which includes current and historical looks at the city's real estate market, divided into coverage of residential and commercial real estate, plus a section on development projects.

 In early 2017, the company launched TRData, a research section that offers comprehensive biographical information on real estate professionals and companies in New York City, as well as information on properties, including new developments.
 The site also includes a database of completed real estate deals in the city, market reports and industry rankings.
 TRData also sells custom research reports.

 In mid-2017, TheRealDeal.com was named the website with the wealthiest audience by Quantcast, beating out sites including CNBC, Crunchbase, Nasdaq, MarketWatch, and hundreds of others.
 Quantcast looked at the top 500 websites in the U.S. that use Quantcast Measure, based on monthly pageviews.
 TRD also made the top 25 on Quantcast's list of websites with the most educated audience.
 Just under 80 percent of TheRealDeal.com's readers have at least an undergraduate degree.

 Since 2011, The Real Deal has won dozens of awards from the National Association of Real Estate Editors, the Society of Professional Journalists, the Newswomen's Club of New York and other journalism organizations.
 These awards range from everything to best residential/commercial magazine to best investigative work to best breaking news stories.